-Like last year we will hold virtual townhalls in September and October that would allow potential applicants to learn about the program even before the official application process starts.
+Like last year, we will hold virtual town halls in September that would allow potential applicants to learn about the program even before the official application process starts.

 Please READ ALL OF THE INFORMATION BELOW before contacting us with questions and/or applying for our residency program.